qza/qza.github.com/_posts/2015-10-03-why-i-love-handlers.md

 ---
 {% include JB/setup %}

 Naming in software development is well known thing.
 We give names to the classes by combining roles, business and tech concepts.
-Classes that play roles of “Handler” are pretty common in software architecture.
+Classes that play roles of Handler or Processor are pretty common in software architecture.
 Here is why I find them useful.

 First of all they are kind a simple.
 It's intuitively that they handle something and focus on that something is among the important things to keep in mind while developing handler class.